adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #31 Well on to the Week-3 of the Second-Class.
 Going to try to finish it tomorrow.

 #32 Have another peer-reviewed hw to submit in order to finish Week-3.

+#33 Going to finish the peer-reviewed hw tomorrow.